On quasilinear parabolic systems and FBSDEs of quadratic growth: Introduction

 Given $u = (u^i)_{i = 1,...,n} : [0,T] \times \R^d \to \R^n$, we view the spatial gradient $Du$ as an element of $(\R^d)^n$, whose $i^{th}$ element $(Du)^i$ is the gradient $Du^i$ of $u^i$.
 Similarly, we will at times work with stochastic process $Z$ taking values in $(\R^d)^n$, so the $i^{th}$ element $Z^i$ takes values in $\R^d$.
 When manipulating elements of $(\R^d)^n$, we interpret multiplication element-wise unless otherwise noted.
 For example, if $p \in (\R^d)^n$ and $Q \in \R^{d \times d}$, $Q p$ would denote the element of $(\R^d)^n$ whose $i^{th}$ element is $Q p^i \in \R^d$.
 Similarly, if $p \in (\R^d)^n$ and $q \in \R^d$, then $p q$ would denote the element of $\R^n$ whose $i^{th}$ element is $p^i \cdot q$.
 This philosophy is used in particular when interpreting the symbol $Z dB$, with $Z$ a process taking values in $(\R^d)^n$.
 We note here also that we will use $| \cdot |$ to denote the Euclidean norm in any finite-dimensional Euclidean space.

-\subsubsection{Universal constants.}
+\subsubsection{Universal constants}

 We view $n$, $d$, $T$ as fixed universal constants.
 We will use symbols like $C$ to denote a generic constant which can change from line to line.
 Such a constant may always depend implicitly on the universal constants $n$, $d$, and $T$, but any other dependencies will be made explicit.
-For example,

-would mean that $A \leq CB$, where $C$ is a constant which depends on the $D$ as well as possible on the universal constants $n$, $d$, and $T$.
+For example, $\const{D}$ would indicate that $C$ is a constant which depends on the $D$ as well as possibly on the universal constants $n$, $d$, and $T$.

-\subsubsection{Spaces of functions.}
+\subsubsection{Spaces of functions}

 We will work frequently in parabolic H\"older spaces, so we explain in detail our notations.
 Fix $\alpha \in (0,1]$.
 For a function $v = v(t,x) : [0,T] \times \R^d \to E$, $E$ being some Euclidean space with norm $| \cdot |$ we define the H\"older seminorm